sn0wfa11/win_enum_local/README.md

 # win_enum_local
 ## Local Windows Enumeration for Privilege Escalation

 This is a python script that enumerates Windows computer for privilege escalation vulnerabilities.
-It is designed to be quick and robust to acomidate Windows versions from XP to 10.
+It is designed to be quick and robust to accommodate Windows versions from XP to 10.
 The use of WMIC was avoided for XP compatibility.

 **accesschk.exe from MS SysInternals is required to be in the same root folder as this script.**